Commonly Asked Questions FAQ

 Can I let my male chinchilla play with my female chinchilla?

 Chinchillas can become pregnant within seconds.
 Playtime or housing two chins of the opposite sex will result in babies.
 We do not condone this unless you are purposefully breeding show quality, pedigreed chins, attend chinchilla shows regularly, and have a reputable breeder as a mentor.
+We do not condone irresponsible breeding, these are living creatures not toys.

 Help!
 My chinchilla is pregnant what do I do?